 In January 1968, Clare MacKichan’s Advanced studio began one last round of rear-engine concepts, coded XP-892.
 Although it still had a rear engine, the XP-892 was planned around the Chevy II’s water-cooled 153 cu. in.
 (2,512 cc) four rather than the Corvair’s air-cooled six.
-The XP-892 reached the full-size clay model stage, but the design apparently failed to impress Cole, who terminated the project for good at the end of June.
+The XP-892 reached the full-size clay model stage by May, but the design apparently failed to impress Cole, who terminated the project for good at the end of June.
 Cole, by then GM’s president and CEO, turned his attention instead to the corporate XP-887 project, which emerged in 1970 as the Chevrolet Vega.

 Meanwhile, the second-generation Corvair stumbled into 1968 with only minor running changes.
 The slow-selling four-door body style was discontinued, leaving the coupe, in 500 or Monza trim, and the Monza convertible.
 Sales totaled only about 15,000.
 The few testers who tried those late-model Corvairs found assembly quality poor, another sign of the car’s imminent extinction.

 The Corvair sold only 6,000 units in 1969, which would be its final year.
 Production ended on May 14.
 The final car built, a gold two-door hardtop, was the 1,786,243rd Corvair.